iota-community/treasury-web/pages/faq.md

 - If my tokens are on exchange, can I vote?
 If not, will I know if exchanges vote with their tokens?
    - If the tokens are on an exchange, you are technically not the owner of the tokens, as you do not have a private key.
 So you cannot vote with tokens on exchanges.
-Exchanges will not take part in the vote.
-All major exchanges state this as part of their policy: they will not use the tokens to participate in any governance activities of projects.
+We assume that exchanges will not take part in the vote.
+All major exchanges state this as part of their policy: they will usually not use the tokens they hold to participate in any governance activities of projects.

 - How does the vote work?
 Does it keep my vote secret?
 Or is it a transaction that anyone can see?
    - Yes, your vote is public, like all transactions and messages in the Tangle.
 The vote is a value transaction with attached metadata in the indexation payload.
 As long as no one knows that the address you use belongs to you, the vote is private.